cbm93/wikipediasearch/README.md

 # Comments

-This project was my first project where I had successfully pulled information from an API
+This project was my first project where I had successfully pulled information from an API.

 # Demo